team5735/SoftwareTrainingDocs/lessons/007_basic_motor_control.md

 }
 ```

-## Resetting the Encoder
+## Hitting the Reset Button

 Sometimes, we need to reset the encoder to zero.
-For example, we might want to reset the encoder on our arm mechanism when it is at its home position.
-We can do this by adding a method to our subsystem.
+For example, we might want to do this when our arm is in its home position.
+We can add a method to our subsystem to do this:

 ```java
 // ... inside the MotorSubsystem class ...